nickbrandt/GitLab/doc/install/azure/index.md

    doesn't exist).
 1. Enter a name for the VM, for example `GitLab`.
 1. Select a region.
-1. In the **Availability options**, select **Availability zone** and set it to `1`.
+1. In **Availability options**, select **Availability zone** and set it to `1`.
    Read more about the [availability zones](https://docs.microsoft.com/en-us/azure/virtual-machines/availability).
 1. Ensure the selected image is set to **GitLab - Gen1**.
 1. Select the VM size based on the [hardware requirements](../requirements.md#hardware-requirements).
-   The minimum system requirements to run a GitLab environment for up to 500 users is covered by the `D4s_v3` size, so we'll choose that.
+   Because the minimum system requirements to run a GitLab environment for up to 500 users is covered by the `D4s_v3` size, select that option.
 1. Set the authentication type to **SSH public key**.
 1. Enter a user name or leave the one that is automatically created.
-This will be the user that you will use to connect to the VM through SSH.
-It has root access by default.
+This is the user you'll use to connect to the VM through SSH.
+By default, the user has root access.
-1. Choose if you want to provide your own SSH key or let Azure create one for you.
+1. Determine if you want to provide your own SSH key or let Azure create one for you.
    Read the [SSH documentation](../../ssh/README.md) to learn more about how to set up SSH public keys.